 Fresh donuts at last in Paris!
 And not just any ordinary donuts.
 We’re tasting and talking about plump, hand rolled sweet pastries only to be found in the new donut shop called Boneshaker in Paris’ second arrondissement.
-It’s a dream come true for Irish-American expat, pastry chef and mother of three, Amanda Scott and her husband Louis.
+It’s a dream come true for Irish-American expat, pastry chef and mother of three, Amanda Bankert and her husband Louis.

 For the past six months, her incredibly delicious and original donuts were sold in a pop-up shop in the east end of the city.
 Now their boutique opens July 9th in Paris, where fresh donuts will be sold all year round.
 It’s a sign of the times when one craves le donut with a café in France.

 INSPIRELLE was proud to have Boneshaker as one of its sponsors at a recent workshop on “Women and Money: Take Control of Your Financial Life”.
 The mouthwatering donuts were quickly devoured, with everyone asking: “where do those sweet rolls come from?”
-Amanda Scott shares how her love affair with donuts began and evolved in this exclusive interview with INSPIRELLE.
+Amanda Bankert shares how her love affair with donuts began and evolved in this exclusive interview with INSPIRELLE.